Skip to main content

 • Understand the behaviours that the University considers to be academic integrity breaches.

-• Evaluate risks to the integrity of each assessment.
+• Evaluate risks to the integrity of each assessment and put mitigations in place.
 Evaluations should be repeated each time a unit of study is taught.

-• Determine what level of AI usage is appropriate and enforceable in context, and clearly communicate this to students, including through discussion with students and notes in Canvas.
+• Determine what level of AI usage is appropriate and enforceable for assessments, and clearly communicate this to students, including through the Unit of Study outline, discussion with students, and via messages in Canvas.

 • Provide clear information and advice to students about their responsibilities and relevant university policies and procedures.